A.T. Volunteer Recognition Program

 Years of Service Awards

 The National Park Service Appalachian National Scenic Trail park office (APPA) recognizes volunteers who have completed 25 (Silver award) and 50 (Gold award) years of service to the A.T.
-Awards will be sent directly to clubs.
+Awards will be sent directly to the club officer.
 Recipients of these awards may be announced at the Appalachian Trail Conservancy’s Annual Meeting in the fall.

-These award requests are processed the first week of February.
-Production and shipping can take 4-6 months.
-For expedited production, please provide the date of the award ceremony.
-Delivery in advance is not guaranteed.
+Award items are available to clubs on the fulfillment schedule of February 1, April 1, July 1, and October 1.
+For example, an order submitted on March 1 will be processed on April 1.
+Production and shipping can take 4-6 months unless a date is provided as a deadline.
 Additional information, including any accomplishments, hours/years of A.T. service, or initial date of volunteerism should accompany the recognition request using the online form or submitted to volunteer@appalachiantrail.org when using the Excel template.

 Ready to submit a request?